 or by the clerk of the court in which the civil action is pending;

 (2) State the name of the court and the style of the civil action;

-(3) State the name, address and telephone number of all attorney of record and self-represented parties; and
+(3) State the name, address and telephone number of all attorneys of record and self-represented parties; and